 We had lots of fun on number day and have been learning to complete colour by numbers using addition to make sure the colours we use are correct.

-Team CC Blog
+Team EO Blog

 Wombwell Park Street Primary School,